What is the charge for a vehicle registration certificate in France?

 This is a tax fixed by the regional council, but which does not vary significantly across the country.

-The level of the tax depends on the base figure determined by the council, multiplied by the engine capacity (puissance fiscal) of the vehicle.
+The level of the tax depends on the base figure determined by the council, multiplied by the (fiscal) engine capacity (puissance fiscal) of the vehicle.
 The information on the puissance fiscal is contained in column P.6 on the registration card.